Class Ranked

 Problem

-Students often feel unheard when stuck with difficult professors and lack motivation to complete long, end-of-term surveys—especially when their feedback doesn’t lead to visible change.
+Students often feel unheard in mandatory courses and lack motivation to complete long, end-of-semester surveys, especially when their feedback doesn’t lead to visible change.

 Solution